-Queen Elizabeth II – A Tribute to a Lifetime with Horses
+Queen Elizabeth II: A Tribute to Her Lifetime with Horses

 Queen Elizabeth II is known as the longest-reigning monarch in British history.
 While she ruled the Commonwealth for 70 years, her passion for horses goes back much further.
 As a keen rider and racehorse breeder, Elizabeth II was a true horse woman.
 From a very young age, she was captivated by horses, receiving her first riding lesson at the age of 3 at the Buckingham Palace Royal Mews.
 At the age of 4, she was gifted her very first horse: a Shetland pony named Peggy, a present from her late grandfather, King George V.